DataDog/browser-sdk/packages/rum/README.md

 Two initialization parameters are available to control how the session is tracked:

 - `sampleRate` controls the percentage of overall sessions being tracked.
-It defaults to `100%`, so every sessions is tracked by default.
+It defaults to `100%`, so every session is tracked by default.
 - `premiumSampleRate` is applied **after** the overall sample rate, and controls the percentage of sessions tracked as Browser Premium.
-It defaults to `100%`, so every sessions is tracked as Browser Premium by default.
+It defaults to `100%`, so every session is tracked as Browser Premium by default.

 To track 100% of your sessions as Browser: